FlexMeasures/flexmeasures/documentation/api/introduction.rst

 Specifying a "resolution" is redundant for POST requests that contain both "values" and a "duration".
 For GET requests such as *getMeterData* a "resolution" may be specified explicitly to obtain e.g. hourly or daily values.
-If omitted, the web service will derive a resolution from the available data.
+If omitted, the web service will infer a resolution from the available data.
 Valid resolutions for timeseries data in version 1 of the API are "PT15M" only.

 Units